wiredrelations/wired-relations-api-docs/README.md

 JWTs are described in great detail in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), but the only thing you really need to use is the expiry time (the `exp` property).
 It is a Unix timestamp, and it tells when the token expires.
 Please do not make any requests with expired tokens.
-Before each request, check if the token is still valid, and if not, use the `refreshToken` to get a new one, as dscribed below.
+Before each request, check if the token is still valid, and if not, use the `refreshToken` to get a new one, as described below.

 __`refreshToken`__ is for refreshing tokens as described in the next section.